scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

-Two practical issues have since been identified based on this early research: (1) The distributions under study were light tailed (they did not produce outliers), and (2) statistics other than the sample mean were not tested and may behave differently (e.g., Student’s t).
+Two practical issues have since been identified based on this early research: (1) The distributions under study were light tailed (they did not produce outliers), and (2) statistics other than the sample mean were not tested and may behave differently.
 In the half century following these early findings, many important discoveries have been made—calling into question the usefulness of the normal curve :cite:`wilcox2013introduction`.

-The following sections uncover various pitfalls one might encounter when assuming normality—especially as it relates to hypothesis testing.
-To help overcome these problems, a new Python library for robust hypothesis testing will be introduced along with an interactive tool for robust statistics education.
+The following sections uncover various pitfalls one might encounter when assuming normality—especially as they relate to hypothesis testing.
+To help researchers overcome these problems, a new Python library for robust hypothesis testing will be introduced along with an interactive tool for robust statistics education.